Learn about the different content templates when building a lesson

 Once you’ve created a new lesson and started editing, click Add New Slide and select Image Sequencing from the template options.

-Add an image or video by clicking Image or Video and selecting a file from your computer, the Content Bank, or the Screen Capture tool, similar to the Media Upload template.
+Add an image or video by clicking Image or Video and selecting a file from your computer or the Content Bank, similar to the Media Upload template.

 Add teaching points in the text editor.